 So…in the interest of fairness…I’m just going to point you in the right direction to do your research.
 Everything you need is at your fingertips–since you clearly have an internet connection!

-Start with my bio, then check out the YA section of the site.
+Start with my bio.
 Once you’ve done that, try the hot off the press, the writer’s life and ask the author pages.
 If you’re writing about The Season specifically, try looking at posts tagged The Season and the Regency.
 Finally, there are lots of little nuggets of information buried in the blog–and you should be able to find everything you need to know.

 Aside from being a writer, I’m also something of a chatterbox.
 As such, the idea of author visits makes me super happy.

 I use multimedia and primary source material in all my presentations–which are tailored for middle schools, high schools or adult groups and can be made specific to the topics in which your group is particularly interested.